xkunwu/depth-hand/code/README.md

     %out_root%/output/hands17/predict/
     ```

-**Note**: Only pretrained models (i.e. 'log') is shared in the 'Google Drive' link, due to my online storage limited.
+**Note**: Only pretrained models (i.e. 'log') is shared in the 'Google Drive' link, due to my limited online storage.
 These pretrained models are the only prerequisite of [Hand tracking part](/code/camera/README.md), so you can still run the demo.

 #### File structure
 Please make sure that the downloaded files are organized in the following structure, otherwise the code will automatically redo data preprocessing and training (will take quite a while).